 Note:

-Besides the above visualization method for configuring data optimization, you can also manually specify library and table field attributes for configuration.
-For example:
+In addition to the above visualization method for configuring data optimization, you can also manually specify database and table field attributes through ALTER TABLE/DATABASE for configurations.
+The example SQL reference is as follows:

 ALTER TABLE